-Area of Concentration 37-41

-Students will select one from the following areas of concentration in addition to the Core:

-Music Performance Sacred Music

-Music Education

-Music Business

-Total for Music Major: 54-60

-Music Performance Concentration

 MUSIC 0111 Performance (4 semesters)

-MUSIC 0390 Half Recital
+MUSIC 0390 Half Recital.
+0

+MUSIC 0391 Recital 0

-MUSIC 2137, 2138 Class Piano III, IV(or equivalent proficiency)
+MUSIC 2137, 2138 Class Piano III, IV(or equivalent proficiency) 0-2

 MUSIC 2521, 2522 Music Theory III, IV 6

-MUSIC 2525, 2526 Aural Skills III, IV
+MUSIC 2525, 2526 Aural Skills III, IV 2

-MUSIC 3219 Literature and Pedagogy
+MUSIC 3219 Literature and Pedagogy 3

-MUSIC 3731 Conducting
+MUSIC 3731 Conducting 2

+Applied Music (major) 12

-Music Ensemble (must enroll every semester)
+Music Ensemble (must enroll every semester) 8

 Must be selected from MUS 1193, MUS 1194, MUS 1195, MUS 1196

-Electives in Music
+Electives in Music 5

 Choose from one of the following 1

 MUS 1192 Small Ensembles, (instrumentalists)

-MUS 2133 Accompanying Techniques (pianists) MUS 2145 Class Voice (vocalists)
+MUS 2133 Accompanying Techniques (pianists)

+MUS 2145 Class Voice (vocalists)
-1100 2143 Citas voice (vocalists) Total: 39-41

-10ta1.
-37-41
+Sacred Music Concentration

-acquaint the student with the methods and materials needed to implement a church music program pursuing this concentration, the primary performance medium will be organ or voice.
-A minor in Philosophy or the equivalent of a minor in other areas of human relations or administration is str Religion and
+The Sacred Music Concentration is designed to prepare the student as a performer and choral director, and to acquaint the student with the methods and materials needed to implement a church music program.
+For students pursuing this concentration, the primary performance medium will be organ or voice.
+A minor in Religion and Philosophy or the equivalent of a minor in other areas of human relations or administration is strongly recommended.

-mended.
-7.7
+Hours

-MUSIC 0111 Performance Seminar (4 semesters) Hours 0
+MUSIC 0111 Performance Seminar (4 semesters) 0

-MUSIC 0390 Half Recital.
+MUSIC 0390 Half Recital 0

 MUSIC 0391 Recital 0

-MUSIC 2137, 2138 Class Piano III , IV(or equivalent proficiency)
+MUSIC 2137, 2138 Class Piano III, IV(or equivalent proficiency) 0-2

-MUSIC 2521, 2522 Music Theory III, IV
+MUSIC 2521, 2522 Music Theory III, IV 6

-MUSIC 2323, 2320 Autai Skitts III, IV
+MUSIC 2525, 2526 Aural Skills III, IV 2

+MUSIC 3218 Choral Literature Survey 2

-MUSIC 3219 Literature and Pedagogy.
+MUSIC 3219 Literature and Pedagogy 3

-MUSIC 3537 Music in the Elementary School 3
+MUSIC 3537 Music in the Elementary School 2

 MUSIC 3731 Conducting 2

-MUSIC 4205 Church Music Administration and Field Experience 2 2
+MUSIC 4205 Church Music Administration and Field Experience 3

+Applied Music (major) 11

-Music Ensemble (must enroll every semester) 2 2 3
+Music Ensemble (must enroll every semester) 8

-2 3 11

-Must be selected from MUS 1193, MUS 1196 2 3 11
+Must be selected from MUS 1103 MUS 1106

-Must be selected from MUS 1193, MUS 1196 2 3 11
+Must be selected from MUS 1193, MUS 1196

-Music Education Concentration The Music Concentration is designed to provide study and experiences to meet the music expected by the State of North Carolina for K-12 music teacher licensure.
-In addition to the courses the Music Education student will be expected to meet departmental requirements of recital perform ble participation, and attendance at certain musical recitals and performances, as well as to pass and a performance exam by the end of the sophomore year.
+Music Education Concentration

+The Music Concentration is designed to provide study and experiences to meet the music competencies expected by the State of North Carolina for K-12 music teacher licensure.
+In addition to the courses listed below, the Music Education student will be expected to meet departmental requirements of recital performance, ensemble participation, and attendance at certain musical recitals and performances, as well as to pass both a theory and a performance exam by the end of the sophomore year.
-Music Education Concentration The Music Concentration is designed to provide study and experiences to meet the music expected by the State of North Carolina for K-12 music teacher licensure.
-In addition to the courses the Music Education student will be expected to meet departmental requirements of recital perform ble participation, and attendance at certain musical recitals and performances, as well as to pass

-Music Education Concentration The Music Concentration is designed to provide study and experiences to meet the music expected by the State of North Carolina for K-12 music teacher licensure.
-In addition to the courses the Music Education student will be expected to meet departmental requirements of recital perform ble participation, and attendance at certain musical recitals and performances, as well as to pass
+поигз

+MUSIC 0111 Performance Seminar (4 semesters) 0

+MUSIC 0390 Half Recital 0

+MUSIC 2137, 2138 Class Piano III, IV(or equivalent proficiency)

+MUSIC 2145 Class Voice (vocalists only) 0-1

+MUSIC 2221 String Methods

+MUSIC 2222 Woodwinds Methods 1

+MUSIC 2223 Brass Methods 1

+MUSIC 2224 Percussion Methods 1

+MUSIC 2521, 2522 Music Theory III, IV 6

+MUSIC 2525, 2526 Aural Skills III, IV 2

+MUSIC 3537 Music in the Elementary School 2

+MUSIC 3546 Curriculum, Methods and Materials: Middle and Secondary School 3

+MUSIC 3582 Issues and Applications in Music Education.
+2

+MUSIC 3731 Conducting 2

+Applied Music 7

+Music Ensemble (minimum of 7 semesters) 7

+Must be selected according to student's principal instrument

+Instrumental: MUS 1105

+Instrumental: MUS 1195

+Vocal: MUS 1193 or MUS 1196

+Keyboard: MUS 1193, MUS 1195, MUS 1196

+Special Subject (K-12) Teacher Licensure

+Students seeking special subject (grades K-12) teacher licensure in Music must satisfy the requirements for the B.A. degree and for Undergraduate Teacher Licensure (including the Special Subject Area Minor) outlined under the Department of Teacher Education in this catalog.

+Music Business Concentration

+The Music Business Concentration is designed to prepare the student to pursue a business career related to the field of music.

+TT

+128/ Performing Arts